The Horse in Motion | A New Kind of Animated Font

 Click to put the horse in motion.

-In conclusion, fonts and motion is already being explored by a number of digital artists, type designers, and other creatives with a love for letters.
+In conclusion, fonts and motion are already being explored by a number of digital artists, type designers, and other creatives with a love for letters.
 To be 100% honest, I am unsure of the reach of this experiment, but it proved to be an interesting concept.
 With this I challenged traditional models of text animation where motion is simply applied to letters.
-Instead I propose this new model where the motion of the letters are intrinsticly tied to their character shape and their apparent sequence.
+Instead I propose this new model where the motion of the letters are intrinsically tied to their character shape and their apparent sequence.